+855 (0) 86 665 567

 Don’t use your feet to point at someone as it is considered extremely insensitive and impolite.

-Don’t touch a Cambodian people (be it an adult or a child) on the head.
+Don’t touch a Cambodian person (be it an adult or a child) on the head.

 Don’t begin eating if you are a guest at a dinner and the host has yet to take a bite.